 Upon launch, their grand plan was to add a small cellar door to their Ballarat property where they could share their innovative beverages on a working farm that showcased permaculture, sustainable and minimal impact practices – not to mention a lot more spontaneously-fermented beer.
 But, as ever, life and local council throws the odd spanner your way and they’ve had to park the “garden of beer” part of the project while they search for an alternative site.

 Not that any of that has had any negative influence on their beer which just keeps getting better; indeed, 2021 saw them hit a new high as they collected the Champion Australian Beer trophy at the Australian International Beer Awards for their Gold Teeth peach wild ale.

 As for the brewing company name, it tips a wink to Andy Warhol, Smokey And The Bandit and Wu-Tang Clan (you're as likely to talk Pharcyde as fermentation with Ed and there are listening suggestions on the labels).
 It also comes laced with a hearty dose of irony; no one who started out making 300 bottle batches of beers four years in the making has "getting rich" top of their list of life goals.

-Taken together, it's a potent package for anyone interested in the history and the future of beer, or who enjoys seeing good people having a good time doing something they truly love.
-Roll on the days of sipping sours in that garden of beer...
+Taken together, it's a potent package for anyone interested in the history and future of beer, or who enjoys seeing good people making excellent beer and having a great time doing something they truly love.